500/6 Bizpoint 10

 Lamphun

 Haripunjaya was founded in 768 on the western bank of the river Ping to have direct access to other Mon state of the Dvaravati conglomerate.
-It clearly contrasts with the current situation where the Ping river is 5 kilometers away from Lamphun historical centre, while an artificially dug Kuang river channel is passing on the eastern side of the old city.
+It clearly contrasts with the current situation where the Ping river is 5 kilometers away from Lamphun historical centre, on the other side; while an artificially dug Kuang river channel is passing on the eastern side of the old city, likely where the Ping was flowing in the past.

 Wiang Kum Kam

 Wiang Kum Kam is described as founded in 1286-1287 on the western bank of the Ping river, a suitable place for settlement, surrounded by rice-bearing floodplains and easy access to the nearby Ping for trade and travel to Haripunchai and further downstream.
-The ancient capital is described in the annals of the Lanna kingdom has being flooded repeatdly, leading to the founding of Chiang Mai in a less flood-prone area.
+The ancient capital is described in the annals of the Lanna kingdom has being flooded repeatedly, leading to the founding of Chiang Mai in a less flood-prone area.
 Wiang Kum Kam progressively disappeared from history into the legendary capital founded on the west side of the Ping.
-It wasn’t until 1984 that tablets were discovered buried in Wat Chang Kam on the eastern side of the Ping, revealing that Wiang Kum Kam, the lost city has switch to the other side of the Ping.
+Although there were some clues in the ruins, It wasn’t until 1984 that tablets were discovered buried in Wat Chang Kam on the eastern side of the Ping, revealing that Wiang Kum Kam, the lost city has switched to the other side of the Ping.

-The date of the final flooding of Wiang Kum Kam is unknown but is thought to coincide with the avulsion of the Ping into its current bed.
-It is possible that excavation work done in the 14th century for a canal have helped the Ping to take its current path but evidence from the amount and coarseness of sediments that covered the city indicate that the final flood that led to the abandonment of the city would have more destructive than the equivalent 2005, 2011 or 2024 floods.
+The date of the final flood of Wiang Kum Kam is unknown but is thought to coincide with the avulsion of the Ping into its current bed.
+It is possible that excavation work done in the 14th century for a canal has helped the Ping to take its current path.
+The evidence from the amount and coarseness of sediments that covered the city indicates that the final flood that led to the abandonment of the city would have been more destructive than the equivalent 2005, 2011 or 2024 floods.
 A possible date for such event could be the 1524-1525 floods that are among the few natural disasters mentioned in archives and chronicles.

 Figure 3.
 Palaeochannel of the Ping Hang and ruins of Wiang Kum Kam between the current Ping river and roads [3029] and [106] (Teo, 2018).